nelsandersoncreative/nationalparklist-server/README.md

 ````

-Your `.env.test` will be the same except your database url will be called `TEST_DATABASE_URL`.
-The TEST_DATABASE_URL and MIGRATION_DB_NAME will have "test" appended to it.
-Here is what env.test will look like respectively:
+Your `.env.test` will be slightly different.
+Here is what env.test will look like:

 ````
 NODE_ENV=test